mitsuba-renderer/mitsuba3/docs/src/inverse_rendering/diff_render.rst

         <spectrum name="reflectance" value="400:0.04, 404:0.046, ..., 696:0.635, 700:0.642"/>
     </bsdf>

-We can also query the ``ParameterMap`` to see the actual parameter value:
+We can also query the :py:class:`~mitsuba.python.util.ParameterMap` to see the actual parameter value:

 .. code-block:: python